yosumiru/travel-map-maker/README.md

 ### Example

-This code will show a small trip between Lyon and Frankfurt:
+This code will show a small trip between Lyon and Berlin:

 ```html
 <!DOCTYPE html>